 Wall thickness and size

 Wall thickness is a characteristic where neither one of these garden building types really has the upper hand, as both summerhouses and log cabins are usually available with different wall thickness options.
 For example, at Lugarde we offer our garden buildings with a wall thickness of either 28 mm, 44 mm or 68 mm.
 The 68 mm option provides greater wall thickness, which can be important for several reasons.
 First of all, a greater wall thickness means that your garden building will be more stable and durable, making it feel more like a proper house than a garden shed, which will help you comfortably host guests in your garden building.
 Thicker walls also make these garden buildings very suitable for insulation and insulating the log cabin will allow you to enjoy it throughout the whole year.
 Last, but not least, greater wall thickness allows the creation of larger buildings, which is perfect if you’re looking to extend your living space or you require a large amount of storage space.
 Meanwhile, if you require a smaller garden building that will only be used for relaxation in the warmer months or for storage, you can choose wall thicknesses of 28 or 44 mm, which will be perfectly sufficient for your needs.
 When it comes to size, there are, however, some differences between log cabins and summerhouses, as log cabins can usually offer more space than their counterparts.
-Of course, both log cabins and summerhouses are available in various sizes, and it is possible to find large summerhouse designs as well; however, when people require a lot of usable space from their garden building, it’s a lot more common to choose a log cabin.
+Of course, both log cabins and summerhouses are available in various sizes.
+You can choose from a 10×10 log cabin, 10×8 log cabin and more or design a customised size that fit’s your garden.
+When people require a lot of usable space from their garden building, it’s a lot more common to choose a log cabin.
 Meanwhile, summerhouses are usually the go-to option when people require a compact garden building that can fit into any space.

 Many people only associate log cabins with their classic rustic design, with an apex roof and large overlapping logs.
 However, nowadays log cabins come in many designs and variations in addition to the original look.
 While summerhouses still offer more variety including various designs of modern summerhouses and classic summerhouses, log cabins can provide multiple design options as well.
 In fact, most of our log cabins are made from the same materials as our summerhouses, with the only difference being the overlapping corners, instead of the straight corners used for summerhouses.
 Modern log cabins also offer various design options, including different roof types and even sliding glass doors.
 Of course, summerhouses are even more versatile, offering excellent design possibilities as well as the option to choose a pentagonal or octagonal garden building.
 For this reason, summerhouses are perfect for compact gardens or gardens with an irregular shape, where increased design variation is crucial.
 And another slight design advantage of a summerhouse is the possibility to have an apex roof, which isn’t usually available on a log cabin – they are preferred by some people because the roof shingles provide an option to choose the colour of your roof.
 It’s also important to remember that the best manufacturers also offer the ability to create a bespoke design, allowing you to design a summerhouse or a log cabin that’s perfect for your garden.